Optimization of GNN Training Through Half-precision: Adapting Half2 Data-Type

-Half arithmetic isn't natively supported.
-If one relies on native operators, such as `+' or `*', the data is implicitly converted to float, and the operation is performed in float.
-The data conversion would be unnecessary. {One can use CUDA intrinsic APIs for half computation that avoids this data-type conversion, but it only achieves the same throughput as the float}.
-However, since we already perform data-load in half2, and CUDA intrinsic also provides native support for \emph{half2} arithmetic, we use half2 directly for dot product that performs multiplication of two halfs of half2 together.
-This approach doubles the computation arithmetic throughput.
+Fig.~\ref{fig-half-types}(a) approach illustrates that native arithmetic using operators such as `+' or `*' causes implicit data conversion of half-precision operands to float, and the operation is performed in float.
+Similarly, CUDA intrinsic APIs for half computation avoid this data-type conversion but achieve the same throughput as the float (Fig.~\ref{fig-half-types}(b)).
+Our approach is to follow Fig.~\ref{fig-half-types}(c) as CUDA intrinsic natively supports \emph{half2} arithmetic, while our data is already in half2.
+This approach doubles the arithmetic computation throughput but faces a unique challenge, discussed next.

+\textbf{Edge-Feature Mirroring.} The dot-product phase in SpMM multiplies the edge feature (in half) by the vertex features (in half) of the non-zero column of the edge.
+However, usage of half2 packs two edge features as one half2.
+This means that only one of the halfs of the edge feature should do the dot product with both halfs of the half2 vertex features for any given edge.
+To illustrate, Fig.~\ref{fig-background} (d) for SpMM shows that only $W_{21}$ should be multiplied with \{$X_{10}$, $X_{11}$\}, but edge-feature data loading brings $W_{21}$ together with $W_{23}$ in our edge-centric design as half2 data-type.
+So, performing dot product naively would also multiply $W_{23}$ with \{$X_{10}$, $X_{11}$\}, which is wrong.

+Hence, in phase-1 of data-load (\cref{sec.load.compute}), after data loading edge features and before caching them in shared memory, we extract each half from half2 edge features, and is mirrored to create new half2 edge features which are then directly stored in the shared memory for caching.
+To illustrate, the first half2 word contains \{$W_{21}$, $W_{21}$\} (to be multiplied with \{$X_{10}$, $X_{11}$\}), and the next half2 contains \{$W_{23}$, $W_{23}$\} (to be multiplied with \{$X_{30}$, $X_{31}$\}).

+Performing this mirroring does not introduce any additional data-load as it happens after the data-load of edge features.
+Hence, it ensures that edge features can still use the half2 data type for the data-load and dot product phases.
+The mirroring allows us to utilize the approach of Fig.~\ref{fig-half-types} (c) resulting in doubling the arithmetic throughput to perform the dot product compared to float-based computation.